photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 String walks into a pub {#string-walks-into-a-pub .unnumbered}
 -----------------------

 A string walks into a pub and orders a beer.
-The bartender says, I’m sorry, but we don’t serve strings here.
+The bartender says, “I’m sorry, but we don’t serve strings here.”
 So, the string walks out sad.
 He has a brilliant idea, though.
 He will disguise himself so that the bartender will not recognize him.
 He ties himself into a knot and messes up his hair.
 He then marches back into the pub and orders again.
-The bartender asks, Aren’t you that same string that ordered earlier?
-The string replies, No, I’m a frayed knot.
+The bartender asks, “Aren’t you that same string that ordered earlier?”
+The string replies, “No, I’m a frayed knot.”